rgbkrk/vdomify/README.md

 pip install -e .
 ```

-## We welcome feedback.
+## Welcoming feedback

-Since this project and its API is still a work in progress, we would love to
+Since this project and its API are still a work in progress, I would love to
 hear your thoughts on the API and suggestions for enhancements.
+PRs likely\* accepted
+quickly, as this is not intended to be as stringent as `vdom`.

+\* for some value of likely